Rowan On: a new way to experience Rowan University

 It’s on.

-Rowan University next week will launch Rowan On, a new podcast and video series created to give audiences an inside look at the people, ideas and hands-on work that define the University.
+Rowan University this week will launch Rowan On, a new podcast and video series that gives audiences an inside look at the people, ideas and hands-on work that define the University.

 At its core, Rowan On reflects how Rowan approaches education itself: immersive, applied and driven by real-world impact.